lyotvincent/CHASOS/README.md

 * designed module in model: /source/pretrained_model/custom_layer.py
 * training data preparation code: /source/pretrained_model/pretrained_data_loader.py

+The anchor score model generates a single value between 0 and 1 as its output, which indicates the probability of the input se-quence serving as an anchor for a loop.
+This output could be di-rectly employed as a feature for predicting chromatin loops.

 # OCR score model
 * main training code: /source/fine_tuned_ocr_model/ocr_trainer.py
 * model code: /source/fine_tuned_ocr_model/ocr_models.py - OCRModel_v20230524_v1
 * designed module in model: /source/pretrained_model/custom_layer.py
 * training data preparation code: /source/fine_tuned_ocr_model/ocr_data_loader.py

+The OCR score model produces a [1000,1] tensor representing 1000 positions of the input sequence.
+This tensor signifies the predicted signal values of DNase hypersensitive site at these 1000 positions.
+The average of these values is computed and employed as a feature for chromatin loop prediction.

 # Loop prediction model
 * main training code: /source/loop_model/loop_ml_model_trainer.py
 * training data preparation code: /source/loop_model/preprocess_data.py
 * drawing K562 loop prediction example code (Figure 5 in paper): /source/loop_model/raw_predictor.py

+In the loop prediction model section, the gradient boosting tree algo-rithm is employed.
+It combines the two simulated features ob-tained from the anchor score and OCR score models with the se-quence and functional genomics features commonly used for pre-diction.
+The gradient boosting tree outputs a single value as the prediction, which assesses the probability of constituting a chro-matin loop.

 # Training environment
-The anchor score model is trained efficiently on a NVIDIA GeForce RTX 3060 12G GPU.
+The anchor score model and OCR score model are trained efficiently on a NVIDIA GeForce RTX 3060 12G GPU.
 The models are implemented in a Python 3.8 environment, utilizing PyTorch 1.12 as the backend framework.

 # Persistent model directory